brunoruviaro/ardour4-tutorial/_posts/2014-05-25-saving-a-template.md

 ## Load a Template

-When creating a new Session, you get can now load up a previously saved Template:
+When creating a new Session, you can load up a previously saved Template:

 ![template2]({{ site.url }}/images/Ardour4_Save_Template_2.png)